RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 **Refinement protocol:** The input to the protocol is an initial coarse model of the peptide-protein complex in PDB format (approximate backbone coordinates for peptide in the receptor binding site).
 Initial side-chain coordinates (such as the crystallographic side-chains of an unbound receptor) can be optionally provided as part of the input model.
 A preliminary step in the Refinement protocol involves the pre-packing of the input structure, to remove internal clashes in the protein monomer and the peptide (see prepack mode below).
 In the main part of the protocol, the peptide backbone and its rigid-body orientation are optimized relative to the receptor protein using the Monte-Carlo with Minimization approach, in addition to on-the-fly side-chain optimization.
 An optional low-resolution (centroid) pre-optimization may improve performance further.
 The main part of the protocol is repeated *k* times.
 The output models are then ranked by the user based on their energy score.
 The Refinement protocol is described in detail in the Methods section in Raveh, London et al., Proteins 2010 (see [References](#References) ).

 ***ab-initio* protocol:** The input to the *ab-initio* protocol is: (1) A model of the peptide-protein complex in PDB format similar to the Refinement protocol, but starting from arbitrary (e.g., extended) peptide backbone conformation.
 It is required that the peptide is initially positioned in some proximity to the true binding pocket, but the exact starting orientation may vary.
 A preiminary step for the *ab-initio* protocol is the generation of fragment libraries for the peptide sequence, with 3-mer, 5-mer and 9-mer fragments (these can be generated automatically via a script from the starting structure, as shown in `       rosetta/main/demos/protocol_capture/flex_pep_dock_abinitio/      ` demo files).
 Another preliminary step is pre-packing, as in the Refinement protocol.
 The first step in the main part of the protocol involves a Monte-Carlo simulation for *de-novo* folding and docking of the peptide over the protein surface in low-resolution (centroid) mode, using a combination of fragment insertions, random backbone perturbations and rigid-body transformation moves.
 In the second step, the resulting low-resolution model is refined with FlexPepDock Refinement.
 As in the independent refinement protocol, the output models are then ranked by the used based on their energy score, or also subjected to clustering for improved performance.
 Our *ab-initio* protocol is described in detail in the Methods section in Raveh, London, Zimmerman et al., PLoS ONE 2011 (see [References](#References) ).

+**PIPER-FlexPepDock**: the input to the protocol is a receptor in PDB format and a FASTA file with peptide sequence containing the binding motif.
+The protocol consist of 3 main steps: fragment ensemble generation using Rosetta fragment picker, FFT based exhaustive rigid body docking of these fragments using PIPER, and high-resolution flexible refinement performed by FlexPepDock, followed by clustering and selection of top ranking representatives. (see [References](#References) )

 For more information, see the following tips about [correct usage of FlexPepDock](#When-you-should-/-should-not-use-FlexPepDock:).